Let’s just face it–a trip to Walt Disney World can be crazy expensive. Most families save and save and save to make a Disney vacation possible.

 - Discount Warehouse Shopping.
 Sam’s Warehouse and Costco occasionally offer Disney gift cards at a discount.
 Last Christmas, I was able to purchase $500 Disney gift cards for $476.
 Check often and check online.

 - My Savings Plan. ***This is how I use the above suggestions.
 Stick with me…it is slightly confusing, but I will do my best to accurately describe my plan.
 I use my Disney credit card (the one that gets 2% back on groceries) to purchase the discounted Disney gift cards from Sam’s Warehouse.
-Then, I enter the gift card numbers as a deposit into my Disney savings account.
-Eventually, I use the savings account to pay for our Disney vacation, hopefully during a non-peak period and with a pin code.
-It doesn’t always work out that way, but it sure is nice when it does!
+Then, I enter the gift card numbers into the Disney website when it comes time to pay for my vacation.
+These gift cards can also be used for dining, souvenirs, resorts and tickets at Walt Disney World!

 Other Ways to Save $$$: